 Marleau scores 500th goal, surging Sharks down Canucks 4-1

-The way the veteran San Jose sniper has been putting the puck in the net, it's no surprise he got it over with fast.
-Marleau scored his 500th career goal in the first period, Chris Tierney tallied twice and the surging Sharks defeated the Vancouver Canucks 4-1 on Thursday night.
+Patrick Marleau scored his 500th career goal, Chris Tierney tallied twice and the surging San Jose Sharks defeated the Vancouver Canucks 4-1 on Thursday night.
+Brent Burns added a goal and an assist for the Sharks , and Martin Jones stopped 32 shots.

 Add your comments below